Main Street Bridge (Jacksonville): History

 Construction of the Main Street Bridge began in 1938 at a cost of $1.5 million by the Mount Vernon Bridge Company.
 It was permitted by the War Department in 1936 prior to World War II.
 The Main Street Bridge took three years to be built and had a dedication ceremony on July 17, 1941.
 The bridge was built as a vertical lift bridge with use of trusses in order to lift up to accommodate ships passing underneath it.
 The official name of the bridge, John T. Alsop Jr. Bridge, was dedicated in 1957 to former mayor of Jacksonville John T. Alsop.
 The bridge carries traffic to and from San Marco, Southbank, Downtown Jacksonville and Interstate 95.
 In 2014 the Main Street Bridge underwent an $11 million renovation to upgrade metal barriers and patch sidewalks.

 With other nearby bridges having been rebuilt as fixed spans by around the end of the 20th century, the Main Street Bridge is now the only remaining moveable bridge carrying automobile traffic across the St. Johns River in the Jacksonville area.
 Of the eight vehicle crossings in the region, four (Shands, Fuller Warren, Acosta and Main St.) had included movable spans when they initially opened.

+On January 13, 2026, the Jacksonville City Council unanimously approved a resolution directing city departments to prepare a nomination of the Main Street Bridge for the National Register of Historic Places.
+The nomination effort coincides with planned Florida Department of Transportation renovations beginning after July 1, 2027.